 As a thank you to opening up your home and families to these players, and allowing them to live free of charge in your home, host families are provided with the following benefits:

-- A Stadium View season ticket for each member of your household (can be upgraded to Stadium Select seats for a minimal charge)
+- A General Admission season ticket for each member of your household (can be upgraded to Stadium Select seats for a small charge);

 - A night at the ballpark where host families will be welcomed onto the field and recognized for their contributions.